-A consistent color scheme.
-If your infographic has a Christmassy look and feel, it doesn’t make sense to use a chromatic range containing colors like pink or sky blue.
+A consistent colour scheme.
+If your infographic has a Christmas look and feel, it makes little sense to use a chromatic range containing colours like pink or sky blue.
 Traditionally, we associate Christmas with red and green.

-Simple color combinations.
-If you stick with me till the end of this post, you will see a few color combinations that work.
-But keep in mind: It’s always better if you stick to two or three colors that combine well with each other.
+Simple colour combinations.
+If you stick with me till the end of this post, you will see a few colour combinations that work.
+But keep in mind: It’s always better if you stick to two or three colours that combine well with each other.

-To breathe life into these scenes, you must choose a color scheme that fulfills both of these functions: allows for easy reading and is visually attractive.
+To breathe life into these scenes, you must choose a colour scheme that fulfils both functions: allows for easy reading and is visually attractive.

-In order to create these schemes, you must take into account something I mentioned at the beginning of this article: the target audience.
-You should not use pink in a business infographic, nor the color black in an infographic about child care.
+In order to create these schemes, you must consider something I mentioned at the beginning of this article: the target audience.
+You should not use pink in a business infographic, nor the colour black in an infographic about child care.

-These guidelines should help you choose a color scheme:
+These guidelines should help you choose a colour scheme:

 Professional infographics about services.
-In the business world, blue and gray are two of the most used colors.
-It’s an unwritten rule that you don’t have to stick to, but I don’t recommend childish colors or pastel colors that are too soft.
+In the business world, blue and grey are two of the most used colours.
+It’s an unwritten rule that you don’t have to stick to, but I don’t recommend childish colours or pastel colours that are too soft.

 Infographics about high-end or exclusive products or services.
-Black is a color associated with luxury, but it’s difficult to apply in an infographic without creating a depressing mood.
-When done correctly, it is often part of a simple color scheme such as the black-white used by Chanel or the dark brown and black used by Nespresso.
+Black is a colour associated with luxury, but it’s difficult to apply in an infographic without creating a depressing mood.
+When done correctly, it is often part of a simple colour scheme such as the black-white used by Chanel or the dark brown and black used by Nespresso.

 Infographics for the millennial audience.
 Fortunately, millennials have a more open mind, though they also have their preferences.
-In general, bright colors are more pleasing to them than dull and sad ones, most likely because they use social media daily.
+Bright colours are more pleasing to them than dull and sad ones, most likely because they use social media daily.

 Types of Color Schemes

-There are three ways to choose colors according to the color wheel: monochrome color schemes, triadic color schemes and complementary color schemes.
+There are three ways to choose colours according to the colour wheel: monochrome colour schemes, triadic colour schemes and complementary colour schemes.

-If you aren’t an expert designer, you should take great care in choosing appropriate color schemes.
-The reason is that the theory does not always work well when other elements such as typefaces or pie charts with data come into play.
+If you aren’t an expert designer, take great care in choosing appropriate colour schemes.
+The reason is that the theory does not always work well when other elements, such as typefaces or pie charts with data, come into play.

 Monochromatic Color Schemes

-These can be created by selecting a single color and modifying other characteristics such as the value and saturation to arrive at other tones and shades of the same hue.
+These can be created by selecting a single colour and changing other characteristics, such as the value and saturation to arrive at other tones and shades of the same hue.

-The value is the amount of black or white that we add to a certain color, so that the chosen color becomes lighter or darker.
-It is a very simple way to choose a color scheme and it always works.
+The value is the amount of black or white that we add to a certain colour so that the chosen colour becomes lighter or darker.
+It is a very simple way to choose a colour scheme, and it always works.

-You can also use saturation to get variations of the same color and complete the scheme.
+You can also use saturation to get variations of the same colour and complete the scheme.

-Saturation affects the brightness and purity of the color, but you should choose it wisely because unlike with value, not all saturation combinations work well together.
+Saturation affects the brightness and purity of the colour, but you should choose it wisely because, unlike with value, not all saturation combinations work well together.

-My recommendation: If you want to use a monochromatic color scheme and you do not have much experience as a designer, modify the value to obtain variations of the same hue that combine well with each other.
-But do not use the whole range.
-Choose only three colors that exhibit enough contrast so that they are able to be overlapped without losing clarity.
+My recommendation: If you want to use a monochromatic colour scheme and you have little experience as a designer, change the value to get variations of the same hue that combine well with each other.
+But do not use the entire range.
+Choose only three colours that exhibit enough contrast so that it can overlap them without losing clarity.

 Triadic Color Schemes

-Following this type is considered the easiest way to choose color schemes for beginners, although you must be careful when choosing them.
-You can create this type of color scheme by choosing three colors that are equidistant from each other on the color wheel.
+Following this type is the easiest way to choose color schemes for beginners, although you must be careful when choosing them.
+You can create this type of a colour scheme by choosing three colors that are equidistant from each other on the color wheel.

 Complementary Color Schemes

-This type of color scheme combines contrasting colors on the color wheel, like red and green or blue and orange.
+This type of colour scheme combines contrasting colours on the colour wheel, like red and green or blue and orange.

-This system works best if one of the colors is dominant and the other serves to create contrast.
-You should choose color variations carefully to avoid creating a jarring effect.
+This system works best if one colour is dominant, and the other serves to create contrast.
+You should choose colour variations carefully to avoid creating a jarring effect.

-My recommendation: It is not easy to create harmonious color schemes with this method.
+My recommendation: It is difficult to create harmonious colour schemes with this method.
 If you want to create this type of combination, I advise you to use pre-created schemes, such as those found in Paletton.

 How to Choose Colors for Charts and Graphs

-If you think choosing a color scheme for your infographic is complicated, then wait till you have to choose colors for your graphs and charts.
+If you think choosing a colour scheme for your infographic is complicated, then wait till you have to choose colours for your graphs and charts.

 Why?
-Because the colors chosen should help viewers understand the data more quickly in order to make decisions.
+Because the colours chosen should help viewers understand the data more quickly in order to decide.

-That’s why in this case, it’s best to put aside risky choices in favor of clarity.
+That’s why in this case, it’s best to put aside risky choices in favour of clarity.

-If the graph represents a progression, my recommendation is that you use single-color gradations, whereas if the graph represents the comparison of more than two variables, the colors should have enough contrast to be distinguishable at first glance.
+If the graph represents a progression, my recommendation is that you use single-colour gradations, whereas if the graph represents the comparison of over two variables, the colours should have enough contrast to be distinguishable at first glance.

-When choosing color schemes for graphs, keep these tips in mind:
+When choosing colour schemes for graphs, keep these tips in mind:

-- It’s better if the bars or parts of the pies charts are brightly colored, while the numbers may be muted colors like gray.
-This will highlight the general progress of the chart and the reader will not be distracted by details.
+- It’s better if the bars or parts of the pie charts are brightly coloured, while someone may mute the colours of the numbers like grey.
+This will highlight the general progress of the chart and details will not distract the reader.

-- If you want to highlight specific data points, use the brightest color and a larger size.
+- If you want to highlight specific data points, use the brightest colour and a larger size.
 At a glance, the reader will perceive the message.

-- Finally, if it is not necessary, do not include numbers on the x and y axis scales.
+- Finally, if it is unnecessary, do not include numbers on the x and y-axis scales.
 Readers will only perceive the general trend or conclusion to which you want to guide them.

 How to Choose Color Schemes for Text

-In addition to graphics, problems also arise when choosing colors for text.
-Although color theory works best when applied to graphics, when it comes to text, keep these recommendations in mind:
+Besides graphics, problems also arise when choosing colours for text.
+Although colour theory works best when applied to graphics for text, keep these recommendations in mind:

 Contrast is important.
-If the text cannot be easily read, your color scheme needs to be modified.
+If we cannot easily read the text, your colour scheme needs to be changed.

-Always remember that the Internet is governed by a system of colors called “hexadecimal values.”
+Always remember that a system of colours called “hexadecimal values governs the Internet.”

 These colors are part of a numbering system that allows them to look the same on all devices.
-Their range is much less (216 colors) and they are represented by a code of 6 letters or numbers.
+Their range is much less (216 colors) and a code of 6 letters or numbers represents them.

-Black text on white background will always read better than the inverted version: When the text is white, the black background tends to eat up the white space.
+Black text on a white background will always read better than the inverted version: When the text is white, the black background eats up the white space.
 If this happens, use bold typefaces to make the white mass larger.

-To conclude, I want to summarize everything we’ve reviewed and boil it down to 10 tips on how to choose the right color schemes for your infographics.
+To conclude, I want to summarize everything we’ve reviewed and boil it down to 10 tips on how to choose the right colour schemes for your infographics.

-- 1. If you are not a professional designer, choose simple color schemes, such as those based on a color and its variations of hue and saturation.
+- 1. If you are not a professional designer, choose simple colour schemes, such as those based on colour and its variations of hue and saturation.

-- 2. The chosen colors should have sufficient contrast between them.
+- 2. The chosen colours should have a sufficient contrast between them.

-- 3. If you do not want to take the time to choose your own color schemes, use tools like Coolorsor Visme, which comes with 50 ready-to-use color presets.
+- 3. If you do not want to take the time to choose your own colour schemes, use tools like Coolorsor Visme, which comes with 50 ready-to-use colour presets.

-- 4. Black text on white background reads better than the opposite.
+- 4. Black text on the white background reads better than the opposite.